ninbura/windows/README.md

 	- check for updates & wait for them to download/install
 	- **restart your computer**
 	- check for updates again
-	- If you have more updates and pc requests restarting again, do so.
+	- if you have more updates and pc requests restarting again, do so.
 	- repeat until windows states that everything is up-to-date
 6. ### update microsoft store apps
 	- open the microsoft store via your start menu